mitosis-project/vmitosis-asplos21-artifact/README.md

 Some of the workingset sizes of the workloads are hardcoded in the binaries.
-To run them, you need to have a multi-socket machine with at least 384GB of memory *per* NUMA node. e.g. 4 socket Intel Xeon Gold 6252 with 24 cores (48 hardware threads) and 384GB memory per-socket (1.5TB total memory).
+To run them, you need to have a multi-socket machine with at least 384GB of memory *per* NUMA node. e.g., 4 socket Intel Xeon Gold 6252 with 24 cores (48 hardware threads) and 384GB memory per-socket (1.5TB total memory).